 - 20 Best College Campuses in the U.S. (Business Insider)

 Life at Sweet Briar

 Sweet Briar's student life programs complement your academic experience, getting you ready for a career and life after college.
 About 80% of students hold formal leadership roles in a student organization.
+Historically, 35% of our students have studied abroad.
 Here are some ways you can get involved in Sweet Briar's vibrant campus life: